CICE-Consortium/CICE/README.md

 * **Resource Index**: https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index

    List of resources for information about the Consortium and its repositories as well as model documentation, testing, and development.

+## Contributing
+Head over to our [Contribution guide](CONTRIBUTING.md) to learn how you can help improve CICE.